core-pay23/nextjs/design-reference.md

-# SoundForge Pro Dashboard - Design Reference
+# Koneksi Dashboard - Design Reference

 ## Overview
-The SoundForge Pro Dashboard is a comprehensive music production analytics interface built as a dark-themed, modern web application.
-It features a professional music studio aesthetic with a sophisticated dark color palette and extensive use of glassmorphism effects.
+The **Koneksi** is a secure and seamless payment processing system designed for digital assets.
+It features a sophisticated dark-themed interface with modern design elements and extensive use of glassmorphism effects, offering a sleek and intuitive user experience.

 ## Color Palette